 At College we have a number of different study spaces to support you as you complete your work, from areas that you can work in quietly or in groups such as the Learning Resource Centre, to areas that you can simply drop in and work on PCs such as the Triangle.
 We have a staffed Study Zone in which you can have supported study guidance to help you complete your work, with particular focus on English and Maths, or you can use one of our pods to allow you to work quietly either with friends or on your own.

 If you have an Education Health and Care plan, and need more comprehensive support, we can work with you, your current school, and the Local Authority to ensure that you get the best possible support when you come to College.
 Arrangements can be made for transition visits to help with the move from school to college, and we are happy to come out to school to see what works best for you.

 The main purpose of this course is to provide students with the opportunity to cover all four skills in English:

 The course will allow you to progress onto your chosen courses within College.
 Learning is through classroom based activities, enterprise projects and access to all vocational areas within College.
 Students who progress onto Entry Level 3 ESOL will be able to choose either a vocational or an academic route depending on their career choices.

 No prior qualifications are required.
 The level of study will be decided by initial assessment.
 For your chosen vocational option, you will also study a range of topics which may include:

 English and Maths

 Did you know?
-NCC has recently been named NUMBER ONE in the country for progress in Maths, and third nationally for progress in English!
+NCC is the number one college in the country for progress in GCSE Maths, and second nationally for progress in GCSE English!